-For each type of ventilation, air quality monitoring can help you achieve at least one of the options from the chart above.
-The Sensedge and Kaiterra Square are both RESET-certified commercial air quality monitors, so they meet LEED requirements for carbon dioxide (CO2) monitoring.
+Air quality monitoring can help you achieve both of the strategies outlined above.
+The Sensedge is a RESET-certified commercial air quality monitor, so it meets LEED requirements for carbon dioxide (CO2) monitoring.

-Likewise, all of Kaiterra’s commercial air quality monitors are equipped with TVOC and particulate matter sensors and can also be equipped with ozone, formaldehyde, nitrogen dioxide, and others.
-Monitoring these additional parameters will meet the monitoring aspect of “additional source control and monitoring,” helping you earn that extra point.
+Likewise, all of Kaiterra’s commercial air quality monitors are equipped with TVOC and particulate matter sensors and can potentially be equipped with ozone, formaldehyde, nitrogen dioxide, and others.
+Monitoring these additional parameters will meet the monitoring aspect of “additional source control and monitoring,” helping you achieve the additional strategy.

-Between these two options, projects of any ventilation type can earn the second point offered under enhanced IAQ strategies with Kaiterra’s commercial monitors.
+Between these two strategies, projects of any ventilation type can be on their path toward earning points under enhanced IAQ strategies with Kaiterra’s commercial monitors.

 Indoor air quality assessment (2 points)

 For ID+C and BD+C projects (except for BD+C: Core & Shell), another opportunity to earn points is through an indoor air quality assessment.
 The goal of this credit is to establish better air quality once construction is completed and during building occupancy.
 There are two options to achieve points: flush-out and air testing.